patrickbwarren/qgis3-survex-import/README.md

 (\*) Alternatively if you have `pb_tool` you can run `pb_tool deploy` from _within_ the `survex_import` directory.

-Lastly, debian users may be able to install from a packaged version
+Debian users may be able to install from a packaged version
 https://packages.debian.org/sid/qgis3-survex-import

 ### Usage